mkdocs/mkdocs/docs/user-guide/writing-your-docs.md

     MkDocs will attempt to determine the title of a document in the following ways, in order:

     1. A title defined in the [nav] configuration setting for a document.

     2. A title defined in the `title` meta-data key of a document.

     3. A level 1 Markdown header on the first line of the document body.
-Please note that [Setext-style] headers are not supported.
+        ([Setext-style] headers are supported *only since MkDocs 1.5*.)

     4. The filename of a document.

     Upon finding a title for a page, MkDoc does not continue checking any additional sources in the above list.